MikeO11/Security_Workshop/README.md

 5. In the Intercept section, turn Intercept off by clicking the button
 </p>
 </details>
-Foxy Proxy can also be used - https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/
+Foxy Proxy can also be used instead of editing the network settings - https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/

 ## Docker Setup